Heron-Repositories/Heron/Heron/docs/source/documentation/installation.rst

 The standard ways
 ^^^^^^^^^^^^^^^^^

-Heron wil, in the near future, also be available as a pip package.
+Heron will, in the near future, also be available as a pip package.
 The pip install will have as requirements everything mentioned above except openCV.